Home Park

-Home Park is a football stadium in Plymouth, England.
-The ground has been the home of Football League One club Plymouth Argyle since 1901.
+Home Park is a football stadium in the area of Milehouse, Plymouth, Devon, England.
+With a capacity of 17,900, the ground has been the home of Plymouth Argyle Football Club since 1903, and was also used between 1900 and 1903 by Argyle Athletic club and Argyle F.C. and for athletics and rugby.
+The amateur Argyle F.C. later formed the modern-day professional Plymouth Argyle F.C. in 1903.

 After undergoing considerable development in the 1920s and 1930s, the ground suffered heavy damage in World War II.
 It reopened in time for the resumption of the Football League in 1945, and underwent further improvements in the 1950s, including the installation of floodlights and a new double-decker grandstand.
 The ground remained relatively unchanged until 2001, when construction of three new all-seater stands began.
 Temporary solutions saw the stadium become all-seater in the summer of 2007, before the Mayflower Grandstand, the oldest part of the ground, was redeveloped in 2019.

 The stadium's record attendance was in 1936, when 43,596 spectators watched the club play a Second Division match against Aston Villa.
 The record average attendance for a single season, 23,290, came in the 1946–47 season.
 The stadium was selected as part of England's 2018 FIFA World Cup bid by the FA in December 2009.
 The ground has played host to England youth internationals, and a UEFA Cup Winners' Cup match between Saint-Étienne and Manchester United in 1977.
-Home Park has also hosted Rugby union and athletics, and live music in the summer, with Elton John, George Michael and Rod Stewart among the acts who have performed at the ground.
+Home Park has also hosted Rugby union and athletics, and live music in the summer, with Elton John, George Michael, Take That, and Rod Stewart among the acts who have performed at the ground.